Undergraduate Scholarships

 • Choristers:

-Step 1: Please submit a video recording of your performance of two contrasted pieces of sacred music, along with a brief description of any previous choral experience.
-Recordings must have been made within the 3 months prior to applying.
+Step 1: Please submit a video recording of your performance of two contrasted pieces, along with a brief description of any previous choral experience.
+Recordings must have been made within the year prior to applying.

 Step 2: Based on the submitted materials in step 1, those who pass successfully to step 2 will be invited to an in-person audition, which will include a sight-singing test.
 Auditions can be arranged at any mutually-convenient time, and in cases where travel to Halifax would be prohibitive, this step may be delayed until the first week of the September term.